ilg-ul/docusaurus-9649/website/blog/2021-08-26-welcome/index.md

 ---

 - www.
 This generates a link.
+- www\.
+This generates a link.
 - www .
 This does not.
 - wwww.
 This does not.
+- <span>www</span>.
+This does not.
 - www.some.thing.
 This generates a link.
 - www.some.thing .
+This generates a link.
+- www\.some.thing.
 This generates a link.

 Apparently the `www.` combination triggers this behaviour.